-That’s the analogy that Mitchell Osborne, MEP coordinator for Adolfson and Peterson Construction, gives when explaining the value of 3D building information modeling (BIM) and how 3D modeling is helping plan and construct the future AISD Fine Arts Center and Athletics Complex.
+That’s the analogy that Mitchell Osborne, Mechanical Electrical Plumbing (MEP) coordinator for Adolfson and Peterson Construction, gives when explaining the value of 3D building information modeling (BIM) and how 3D modeling is helping plan and construct the future AISD Fine Arts Center and Athletics Complex.

 “A building is a living, breathing thing,” Osborne said.
 “It’s always changing and needs to be maintained.”

 The architecture is the skin.
 The structure is the bones.
-And the mechanical, electrical and plumbing (MEP) is the nervous system.
+And the MEP is the nervous system.

 Constructing the nervous system for facilities as complex and high end as the Fine Arts Center and Athletics Complex is a monumental task.
 These buildings are not symmetrical.
 Unlike an office building, where one room is like the next and one floor is the same as the one above and below, every space is different.

-“The AISD and its architects utilize building information modeling (BIM) on many district projects, but most commonly on newly constructed facilities like McNutt and Peach Elementary, the Dipert Career and Technology Center and the Agricultural Science Center,” said Kelly Horn, AISD executive director of plant services.
+“The AISD and its architects utilize BIM on many district projects, but most commonly on newly constructed facilities like McNutt and Peach Elementary, the Dipert Career and Technology Center and the Agricultural Science Center,” said Kelly Horn, AISD executive director of Facility Services.

 Each room and space in the new facilities require precise coordination.
 Everything – like duct work, electrical wiring, plumbing pipes, fire sprinkler, beams, walls and more – must fit together perfectly.

 Osborne gave the natatorium in the Athletics Complex as an example of a complex space that really benefits from 3D modeling.
 There will be tons of equipment in the pool room, but thanks to BIM, all the equipment will fit together like a puzzle and get installed without a hitch.